Funding of Hezbollah: Europe

 The European Foundation for Democracy published that the “Orphans Project Lebanon” organization directly channels financial donations from Germany to the Lebanese Al-Shahid Association, which is part of the Hezbollah network and promotes suicide bombings in Lebanon, particularly among children.
 In Germany, financial donations to the Orphans Project Lebanon are tax-deductible and thus subsidized by the German State's tax policy.

+The largest seizure of cocaine in Irish history, 2.2 tons, took place in September 2023 when authorities conducted a military operation on a cargo trawler that ran aground in Irish waters.
+In July 2025, Irish courts sentenced two Iranian nationals involved in the incident whom police determined to be affiliated with Hezbollah, which had organized the shipment from Venezuela in coordination with the Kinahan cartel.

 Latin America

 Colombia

 On October 21, 2008, the Los Angeles Times reported that an international cocaine smuggling and money laundering ring with alleged connections to Hezbollah was dismantled in Colombia.
 It is claimed that 12% of the group's profits went to fund Hezbollah, although no dollar figure was specified.
 A separate report claimed that the joint operations between the United States and Colombia resulted in the arrest of nearly 130 individuals suspected of being members of a cell formed from an alliance among a famous Colombian drug syndicate known as "North Valley", an armed leftist militant organisation composed by former and current members of FARC, and a group of smugglers of Lebanese origin.

 Two years before, the United States and Colombia had launched a joint investigation, known by the operational codename "Titan", with the goal of pursuing networks that smuggled drugs from Colombia to the US, Europe and the Middle East.
 The investigation soon centred on the leader of the "North Valley" group, an individual of Lebanese origin called "Shukri Harb."
 Harb's network supplied 12 per cent of its revenues in cash directly to Hezbollah.

 A June 25, 2009 article published by the Jamestown Foundation, a Washington, D.C. think tank, reported on the allegations connecting Hezbollah to drug trafficking and money laundering incidents in Curaçao in April 2009 and previous incidents linking Hezbollah to cocaine and money laundering rings dismantled in Colombia and 2008 and a similar ring dismantled in June 2005.
 The article takes a critical approach to these allegations by questioning the veracity of accusations linking Hezbollah to the drug trade in the Americas.
 The article also reported that Lebanese organized crime groups are likely to be responsible for drug-related activities in the region and that solid evidence proving the Hezbollah angle to drug-related activities never emerges.